jayguptacal/Portfolio/README.md

 ## Welcome to Jay Gupta's Data Science Projects Portfolio

-<p>Project, Portfolio & Business Management professional focused on solving problems with the help of machine learning and artificial intelligence in the field of Banking, Investments, Financial, and E-commerce domains.</p>
+<p>Project, Portfolio & Business Management professional focused on solving problems with the help of machine learning and artificial intelligence in the field of Oil & Gas, Environmental, Energy, Banking, Investments, Financial, and E-commerce domains.</p>

 Please click at the below banners to learn more about my data science projects.